This is the multi-page printable view of this section. Click here to print.

 Manually Fetch PRs

-Optionally, you can manually press the Fetch PRs button at the upper right hand of the PR Focus window.
-This lets you get updates from GitHub for all of the repositories you watch any time when there isn’t already a job running.
+You can manually press the Fetch all PRs button at the upper right hand of the PR Focus window.
+This gets updates from GitHub for all of the solo pull requests and repositories you watch.

 Screenshot showing “Fetch PRs” button in the toolbar